alephmembeth/alephmembeth.github.io/tree.md

 # Academic Family Tree

+Nowadays, there are many databases and digital tools to trace one’s academic lineage (e.g., the [Mathematics Genealogy Project](https://www.genealogy.math.ndsu.nodak.edu/), the [Academic Family Tree](https://academictree.org/), or the [Neurotree](https://neurotree.org/neurotree/)).
+Unfortunately, it is not always clear what underlying data sources they operate on.
+I was able to trace and verify the sources regarding my lineage up to Georg Ludwig König and Hermann Ulrici.
+From there on it became uncertain: I couldn’t find out who supervised Ulrici’s thesis and while there are many assertions that König was supervised by Christian Gottlob Heyne, I haven’t been able to verify this.

 <object data="https://alephmembeth.github.io/files/tree.pdf" type="application/pdf" width="1000px" height="1300px">
    <embed src="https://alephmembeth.github.io/files/tree.pdf">
       <p>This browser does not support PDFs.
 Please download the PDF to view it: <a href="https://alephmembeth.github.io/files/tree.pdf">Download PDF</a>.</p>